dtcooper/raspotify/README.md

 * [`raspotify-latest_amd64.deb`](https://dtcooper.github.io/raspotify/raspotify-latest_amd64.deb)

 ## Configuration
-There are various *"guides"* floating around online.
-Most if not all of them are outdated and/or present incorrect information.
-Don't follow them.

 The [wiki](https://github.com/dtcooper/raspotify/wiki) is full of useful information.
 The [Basic Setup Guide](https://github.com/dtcooper/raspotify/wiki/Basic-Setup-Guide) is a good place to start.

 ## Bug Reports, Questions and Feature Requests